-What treatment programme is a good match for the person?
+What treatment programme is suitable for the person?

-What does the individual and family feel comfortable with?
+What does the individual and family/carer feel comfortable with?

-Following this assessment, staff may ask someone from the mental health team to evaluate your family member.
-Depending on the circumstances and your family member's physical and mental health, this may be carried out at the time of attendance or the next day.
+Following this assessment, staff may ask someone from the mental health team to evaluate your family member/person you care for.
+Depending on the circumstances and their physical and mental health, this may be carried out at the time of attendance or the next day.
 In some cases, overnight admission to hospital may be required.

-It is very important that your family member stays to have this evaluation carried out if they are asked to do so.
-If you think your family member is likely to leave before the evaluation is complete, please inform staff so your family member can be observed closely.
+It is very important that your family member/person you care for stays to have this evaluation carried out if they are asked to do so.
+If you think they are likely to leave before the evaluation is complete, please inform staff so they can be observed closely.